Give Polythene, Take Gold Coin: Jammu & Kashmir Village Head On Clean-Up Mission

 "Those who bring less than 20 quintals of polythene will also be suitably rewarded, maybe a silver coin," he added.

-The youth of the area have formed a club which helps in implementing innovative ideas for the betterment of society.
+The area's youth have formed a club that helps implement innovative ideas for the betterment of society.

-"Our area has been completely transformed in the past one year.
-Earlier, there was polythene strewn on the roads but that's not the case now," said Mohsin Amin, a volunteer of the Youth Club.
+"Our area has been completely transformed in the past year.
+Earlier, polythene was strewn on the roads, but that's not the case now," said Mohsin Amin, a volunteer at the Youth Club.

 Ganaie's novel idea may soon be replicated across villages in Anantnag.

-"This model will be incentivised and implemented in all panchayats of the district so that our villages are garbage-free and polythene-free," said Assistant Commissioner Development (ACD), Anantnag, Riyaz Ahmad Shah.
+"This model will be incentivised and implemented in all district panchayats so that our villages are garbage-free and polythene-free," said Assistant Commissioner Development (ACD), Anantnag, Riyaz Ahmad Shah.

-He said though the idea was conceived by the Sadiwara-A panchayat, the district administration has extended all support.
+Though the Sadiwara-A panchayat conceived the idea, the district administration has extended all support.

 Shah said the administration is working on solid waste management in the district.